mengjwu/acoustictrap3D/README.md

 **2. PCB desgin**

-The "PCB Geber" is the layout of PCB, can directly be used to manufacture PCB board.
+The "PCB artwork" is the Geber layout of PCB, and it can directly be used to manufacture PCB board.